In the drawing room of the Rawlinson’s late Victorian villa in Kent, life as it was lived before the war is quietly resuming its place.

 At the start of the hundredth anniversary of the outbreak of hostilities in 1914, this major new play draws startling connections between this pivotal moment at the end of WWI and the world we live in today, reminding us that the past is not a foreign country.

-To accompany this production, we will present a series of events with leading political and cultural commentators exploring the debate around the legacy of WW1.
-Click here for more information.
+To accompany this production, we presented a series of events entitled Impossible Conversations with leading political and cultural commentators exploring the debate around the legacy of WW1.
+Click here for more information and to listen to the Podcasts.

 This production is generously supported by American Airlines and Stuart and Hilary Williams.